mattabullock/Baseball-GDT-Bot/README.md

 Next, open setup.py, fill in the client_id, client_secret and redirect_uri fields and run the script.
 Your browser will open.
 Click allow on the displayed web page.
 Enter the uniqueKey&code from the URL and into the console, wrapped in single quotes and the access information will be printed, which includes the refresh token.

-Finally, fill in the CLIENT_ID, CLIENT_SECRET, REDIRECT_URI and REFRESH_TOKEN fields in the settings.json file.
+Finally, Copy sample_settings.json to the src folder and rename it to settings.json.
+Fill in the CLIENT_ID, CLIENT_SECRET, REDIRECT_URI and REFRESH_TOKEN fields in the settings.json file.

 ####SET UP THE REST OF THE BOT!

-All you need to do is edit sample_settings.json with the following information, rename it to settings.json, and copy it into the src folder!
+Edit settings.json with the following information:

 BOT_TIME_ZONE - time zone of the computer running the bot, uncomment the line that you want to use TIME_ZONE - time zone of the team. uncomment the line that you want to use